Who is Teaching?

 "I started Topchess in 2018, because I want to make a positive difference in children's lives.
 Playing and learning chess has helped me overcome many of life's obstacles.
 When I was in primary school, I was a "C" student...struggling with my grades.
 Then, chess came into my life.
 After learning chess, my grades went from C's to straight A's and I promise I have chess to thank for that.
 Chess gave me confidence, I learnt to take responsibility for my actions and most importantly it was so much fun along the way.

-I believe through Topchess, I can give back to the community by sharing my knowledge and helping others to grow.
+I believe through Topchess, I can give back to the community by sharing my knowledge for social and educational success.

 Be consistent and never give up - checkmate, good game!"